DevrexLabs/GeekStream/README.md

 Running the application
 -----------------------------

 1. Build the solution.
-A post build event copies the core domain assemly to the db folder.
+A post build event copies the core domain assembly to the db folder.
-2. Start LiveDB Server using the StartServer.bat shortcut in the db folder.
+2. Start LiveDB Server with db\Server\StartServer.bat
 3. Start the GeekStream web app from within Visual Studio.

 What to check out